HenryNwankwo/calendar-app/README.md

 ```

 - Make use of the component folder for your components.
+- Create your states or include your data in `App.js` and include them in the `AppContext.Provider` value object.
+- Import the react useContext hook to have access to your states or data.
 - Make your contribution and make a pull request (PR).
 Only make a PR to the develop branch.

 > Make sure that you installed all required dependencies and resolve any conflict before making a pull request